 The Landscape Shifted: What You Need to Know

-Austin's short-term rental market has always been dynamic, but 2025 marks a critical inflection point.
-New regulations and licensing requirements are now in effect, and compliance deadlines are approaching fast.
-The most pressing deadline: July 2026, when the city's new STR licensing platform enforcement begins.
+Austin's short-term rental market has always been dynamic, but the 2025 regulatory overhaul marked a critical inflection point.
+New licensing requirements took effect, and as of July 2026, platform-level license enforcement is in effect: booking platforms are expected to verify Austin STR licenses.

-If you own a property in Austin and rent it short-term, whether full-time or occasionally, this guide covers what changed, what you need to do, and how to stay compliant before enforcement begins.
+If you own a property in Austin and rent it short-term, whether full-time or occasionally, this guide covers what changed, what you need to do, and how to get compliant now that enforcement is active.

 What Changed in 2025?